shadrahman10/support/docs/documents/faq.md

 ::: details How do I model a "Hybrid" or "Shared" control origination?

 Risk Solutions are **single origination** by design.
+Multi-responsibiliy Risk Solutions should be broken up for best results.

-If you converting legacy documentation into custom control responses, you can use a combination of originations to model a hybrid or shared control.
+If you are converting legacy documentation into custom control responses, you can use a combination of originations to model a hybrid or shared control.

 **Hybrid** is simply `System Provider Specific` AND `System Provider Corporate`.